-1) What does the brand mean
+- What does the brand mean

-2) Research to support the position
+- Research to support the position

 Internal brand launch

-We have already revealed the new theme line, strategy, and logo internally.
-The internal brand launce pressed the training.
+We have already internally revealed the new theme line, strategy, and logo.
+The internal brand launch pressed the training.

-Stealing Share participates in the internal launch, but it is lead by executives of the brand.
+Stealing Share participates in the internal launch, but brand executives lead it.
 In most instances, we create a vision video that excites the internal audience and gets them excited and interested in the new brand.
 We then schedule brand training workshops.